 If you or a loved one has been involved in a car accident, don’t hesitate to contact our experienced car accident lawyers in Little Rock, AR.
 We will fight for your rights and get you the compensation you deserve.
 Call us at 662-335-4171 for a free consultation.

-If you or a loved one was injured in a car accident, you are likely wondering who will be responsible for reimbursing your damages.
+If you or a loved one was injured in a car accident in Little Rock, you are likely wondering who will be responsible for reimbursing your damages.

 When someone else’s negligence, intentional act, or recklessness led to the accident, you could have a valid claim against the other driver.

-If you are considering hiring a car accident lawyer in Little Rock, please contact Harris Law Firm.
+If you are considering hiring an auto accident lawyer in Little Rock, please contact Harris Law Firm.